JorjaFox/website/content/posts/library/news/2021/0903-outsider.md

 transcriber: "Mika A. Epstein"
 layout: news
 newsyear: "2021"
-newstitle: "‘CSI: Vegas’ Has ‘Ace in the Hole’ with New Promo"
+description: "‘CSI: Vegas’ Has ‘Ace in the Hole’ with New Promo"
 newsreporter: "Joe Rutland"
 newssource: "Outsider"
 newsurl: https://outsider.com/news/entertainment/csi-vegas-has-ace-in-hole-new-promo/